-During the Cisco Live event held in San Francisco, May 18-22, John Chambers delivered a positive message to the audience regarding Cisco’s strategy and roadmap.
-They key takeaways are where Cisco will be focusing efforts.
+During the Cisco Live event held in San Francisco, May 18th to 22nd, John Chambers delivered a positive message to the audience regarding Cisco’s strategy and roadmap.
+The key takeaways are where Cisco will be focusing efforts.
 This was the 25th Cisco Live conference with around 25,000 in attendance and more online.

 Chambers focused on the Internet of Everything (IoE) as a driving force for Cisco and that is also itself driven by FastIT.
 We do believe change is a constant and that companies who don’t react to a changing marketplace will yield a competitive advantage, as things are moving at the speed of a connected world.
-In fact an interesting data point that Chambers even notes is that, only 24 percent of the Fortune 500 companies remain on that list from 25 years ago.
+In fact, an interesting data point that Chambers even notes is that only 24% of the Fortune 500 companies remain on that list from 25 years ago.
 This era that is about connectedness and digital business transformation will leave many organizations in the dust that refuse to transform business operations.

-Cisco – Move To A Services Model And New Cloud Strategy
+Move to a Services Model and New Cloud Strategy

 Another takeaway was describing Cisco’s move to more of a services led model.
 This is not new positioning for Cisco.
 They have been saying this for years.
-In fact John Chambers boldly stated in 2012, Cisco will be a software and services company.
-This is a switch from the hardware centric mentality of Cisco.
+In fact, John Chambers boldly stated in 2012 that Cisco will be a software and services company.
+This is a switch from the hardware-centric mentality of Cisco.
 Organizations are outsourcing networking to cloud service providers.
 Cisco has to look at expanding in other areas.

 In this however, Cisco will find themselves being an arms merchant to cloud services providers, while providing cloud services of their own such as WebEx.
 This will be challenging, as it will bring some level of competition with their cloud service provider partners.
 This is a position we find Microsoft in as well with their partners.